Jitgitbit/mytemplate/README.md

 # mytemplate
-tiny homepage project, super basic
+Tiny homepage project, super basic.
+All about templating.